Crutchfield (The Knick)

 "Crutchfield" is the tenth episode and first-season finale of the American medical period drama television series The Knick.
 The episode was written by series creators Jack Amiel and Michael Begler, and directed by executive producer Steven Soderbergh.
 It originally aired on Cinemax on October 17, 2014.

 The series is set in New York City in the early twentieth century and follows the staff of the Knickerbocker Hospital (the Knick), who struggle against the limitations of medical understanding and practice.
 The protagonist is Dr. John Thackery, the new leader of the surgery staff, who balances his cocaine and opium addictions against his ambition for medical discovery and his reputation among his peers.
 In the episode, Thackery's drug addiction reaches a critical point, while Barrow finds a way to end his debts to Collier.

 According to Nielsen Media Research, the episode was seen by an estimated 0.413 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
-The episode received critical acclaim, who praised Soberbergh's directing, performances and writing.
+The episode received critical acclaim, who praised Soderbergh's directing, performances and writing.